danielgafni/dagster-ray/docs/tutorial/kuberay.md

 ### Basic Example

-Here's a simple example that creates a Ray cluster and runs distributed computation:
+Here's a simple example that creates a Ray cluster and runs a distributed computation:

 ```python
 import dagster as dg